 What questions were raised during the training in Phnom Penh?

-A lot is still unknown about COVID-19, so we started by sharing relevant information about the virus, the ways in which the infection is spread and how to prevent this.
+A lot is still unknown about COVID-19, so we started by sharing relevant information about the new coronavirus, the ways in which the infection is spread and how to prevent this.
 Staff at the training in Phnom Penh posed many pressing questions and we answered as many as we could, but we were also open about the things that are not known at this time.
 The lack of available information on the new virus causes anxiety and fear even among hospital staff.
 It was important to remind them that in eight out of 10 cases patients only develop mild symptoms and the mortality is currently around three per cent.

 Did you provide practical training as well?